Dobby233Liu/QSVFangameSkeleton/README.md

 ## License

 I don't really know.
-[QSV's code repo](https://github.com/TheRealQSV/UT-CodeSnippets) may have one soon, and if it does, I'll use the license it uses.
+[QSV's code snippet repo](https://github.com/TheRealQSV/UT-CodeSnippets) may have one soon, and if it does, I'll use the license it uses.